malexsmith/3700_Assignment_1_dispersal/README.md

 # Q2 - Is there evidence of IBD or fragmentation within a basin?
 Explain.

-# Q3 - Based on your phylogeny and your IBD plot, which of the basins would you estimate is more fragmented/isolated?
+# Q3 - Based on your phylogeny and your IBD plot, which of the basins would you estimate is more isolated?
+Is a metapopulation approach useful for these species?

 # Q4 - If mining companies were to target the region for development, would this have the same effect on all species living at and around deep-sea vents?
 Why or why not?